You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Introduction

 \section{Introduction}

-Data-to-text generation aims to converting structured data into coherent, human-readable text.
-As shown in Figure 1, the input of data-to-text generation contains information in a well-defined format but missing necessary linguistic structure.

-Data-to-text generation has a broad range of practical applications, including report generation, automated journalism, data visualization, and dialogue systems.
+Data-to-text generation aims to convert structured data into coherent, human-readable text as shown in \hyperref[fig:Figure1]{Figure~\ref{fig:Figure1}}.
+It has a broad range of practical applications, including report generation, automated journalism, data visualization, and dialogue systems, or it can be used as intermediate steps in large projects.
 In these applications, the input can consist of various types of data, such as tables, graphs, or raw data.
-It is worth noting that data-to-text generation is a controlled form of text generation, where the output must be coherent with the input and maintain semantic accuracy as a crucial aspect.
+It is worth noting that data-to-text generation is a controlled form of text generation, where the output must be coherent with the input and maintain semantic accuracy.

-One popular approach for data-to-text generation involves fine-tuning pre-trained models, such as T5 \cite{10.5555/3455716.3455856}, on specific training data designed for data-to-text generation \cite{kale-rastogi-2020-text,yin-wan-2022-seq2seq}.
-This strategy has shown promising performance and can even surpass the capabilities of general-purpose large language models like ChatGPT or GPT-4 (for more details, refer to \hyperref[sec:chatgpt]{Comparing to LLMs}).
-Although current methods generally produce correct and fluent natural language outputs, they may occasionally suffer from semantic errors, particularly omissions that result in the absence of crucial keywords \cite{yin-wan-2022-seq2seq}.
+Fine-tuning pre-trained small models, such as T5 \citep{10.5555/3455716.3455856}, which are more efficient compared to LLMs, is often sufficient for many data-to-text generation tasks, as these tasks do not require strong reasoning skills.
+The main challenge lies in ensuring adherence to instructions and accurately replicating specific text styles.
+One of the most severe and frequent problems is omissions, the absence of crucial keywords \citep{yin-wan-2022-seq2seq}.
+For instance, in the first example from \hyperref[fig:Figure1]{Figure~\ref{fig:Figure1}}, if the prediction omits the name 'SpellForce 3', then the prediction has one slot error.
 In this paper, we introduce the 'slot error rate (SER),' which quantifies the rate of missing keywords.

-Several research works aim to reduce SER, such as copy mechanism \cite{rebuffel2019hierarchical, puduppully2019data}, template-based generation \cite{kale2020template, mehta-etal-2022-improving}, planning then generate \cite{xu-etal-2021-agggen, su2021plan, kasner-dusek-2022-neural}.
-These methods are effective in terms of reducing the SER since they have strict generation process that force the model to include every key words.
-A more recent work SEA-GUIDE \cite{juraska-walker-2021-attention} identifies attention patterns related to slot errors, then automatically adjusts the beam search score according to the attention patterns in the decoding process.
-While this method maintains the quality of text generation and partially reduces SER, the attention patterns need to be designed through a non-trivial manual design.
-More details are in the Related Works section (see Section \hyperref[sec:related works]{Related Works}).
+Several research works aim to reduce the SER, including the copy mechanism \citep{rebuffel2019hierarchical, puduppully2019data}, template-based generation \citep{kale2020template, mehta-etal-2022-improving}, planning-then-generate \citep{xu-etal-2021-agggen, su2021plan, kasner-dusek-2022-neural}, and post-editing \citep{jolly2022search, balachandran-etal-2022-correcting}.
+These methods often rely on strict rules and can effectively reduce SER but may sacrifice text fluency.
+Techniques such as those by \citep{juraska-walker-2021-attention, seifossadat2023improving} guide attention behavior, leading the model to make more accurate generations.
+Such methods are flexible, thus reducing SER while maintaining text fluency.